 Saturday night, Bill invited me to tag along to an art opening.
 Normally, I enjoy art, but gallery spaces can seem so uptight that I generally pass.
 This opening was different--it was at the new clothing store in Ballard, Twenty/Twenty.
 The artwork was great and graphic-y (just the way I like it).
 To repay Bill for his kindness in including me, I decide to take him to the dive-iest bar I know.
 (Actually, Bill requested the dive-iest bar I know).

-Golden City.
+That, my friends, would be the Golden City.
 The first time I went to the Golden City, I was treated to a stabbing.
 This alone does not make the Golden City the dive-iest.
 It merely puts it in the company with the pre-hipster days Crescent.
 One time Maggie and some of her Elliot Bay cohorts had the same request as Bill.
 Dive-bar.
 Ballard.
 Go.
 As we arrived, an altercation between two drunken men was taking place outside the bar.
 The gang opted for the second seediest dive bar.
 Ah well, their loss.

 Luckily, the bar lived up to the reputation on Saturday.
 Neither Bill nor myself were disappointed.
 The nicotine stained painting of a riverboat, replete with the Negroes playing the banjo, welcomed us.
 The bartendress was aged beyond her years from hard-living.
 An old man sat at a stool on one side of the bar.
 A middle aged woman at the other.
 His glasses were thick and rimmed with square black plastic.
 Her discman provided her with tunes (thankfully) inaudible to the rest of the bar.
 Both were well into their cups.